-When Graham Taylor sadly passed away earlier this year English football paid him a heartfelt tribute.
+When Graham Taylor sadly passed away a year ago English football paid him a heartfelt tribute.
 It was well deserved for a man who by all accounts was honest, decent and gave so much of himself to the game.

 As a club manager Taylor achieved minor miracles taking Watford to the FA Cup final and Aston Villa to second in the league.
 He was one of the early champions of black English players nurturing the careers of John Barnes and Luther Blissett.
 But it’s hard not to think part of the reason the media praised him so much in death was their vilification of him life.